 synonyms: allegory, moral story/tale, fable

 Found only in Luke’s gospel, the Parable of the Rich Fool is introduced by a member of the crowd listening to Jesus, attempting to enlist his help in resolving a family financial dispute.
 The story deals primarily with wise stewardship and its responsibilities.
 This parable also includes the famous slogan, “Eat, drink, and be merry.”

-Jesus’ story involves two anonymous men: one man’s focus was on self-centeredness while the other’s was on selfishness; one of the men suffered from greed.
+Jesus’ story involves two anonymous men: one man’s focus is on self-centeredness while the other’s is on selfishness; one of the men suffers from greed.
 See if you determine which man was the greedier one and why.

 In this parable, a rich farmer had more crops than he knew what to do with.
-By replacing his existing barns that couldn’t accommodate the abundance of produce he’d amassed, he built bigger ones in which he planned to store his exorbitant amount of produce, thereby maximizing his income potential by allowing him to wait for substantial price increases before selling his commodities.
+His existing barns couldn't accommodate the abundance of produce he'd amassed, so he built bigger barns in which he planned to store his exorbitant amount of produce.
+He felt this would maximize his income potential by allowing him to wait for substantial price increases before selling his commodities.
 St. Augustine wrote that the farmer was “planning to fill his soul with excessive and unnecessary feasting, and was proudly disregarding all those empty bellies of the poor.
 He did not realize that the bellies of the poor were much safer storerooms than his barns.”